TomesGmbH/legal-docs/idana-app/terms/en-US.md

 ### Contracting partner

 The contractual partners are Tomes GmbH, Engesserstr.
 4a, 79108 Freiburg i.
-Br. and the customer, who is an entrepreneur within the meaning of §14 BGB (German Civil Code).
+Br. as provider and the customer, who is an entrepreneur within the meaning of the §14 BGB (German Civil Code) by German Law.

 ### Subject of the Contract

-These terms and conditions apply to the use of the software Idana of Tomes GmbH as Software-as-a-Service (“SaaS”) according to the current product description.
-The software is provided by the provider for download and uses server and system components provided by Tomes GmbH as SaaS.
+These terms and conditions apply to the use of the software Idana and the website idana.app of Tomes GmbH as Software-as-a-Service ("SaaS") according to the current product description.
+The software is provided by the provider for download and as a website and uses server and system components provided by Tomes GmbH as SaaS.

 The customer is enabled to use the software stored and running on the servers of the provider or a service provider commissioned by the provider via an Internet connection during the term of this contract for his own purposes and to store and process his data with their help.